zuhrusa/Myskill.id/README.md

 # Myskill.id
-this is the material what i studied
+these are the materials what i studied